uroojey/My-Claude-journey/Day3.md

 For practice, HackerRank's SQL track and LeetCode's SQL section are excellent free resources with instant feedback.
 Mode Analytics also has a good beginner SQL tutorial if you prefer a narrative format.

+**Optimized prompt defining founder persona:**_
+You are a founder.
+Explain the basics of SQL to a complete beginner, increasing difficulty with different queries.
+Provide examples and real life usage of these queries and give interview questions asked for fresher roles that require SQL .
+_**Output:**_
+file:///C:/Users/Acer/Downloads/founder_sql_guide.html

 **Optimized prompt defining developer persona:**_
 You are an experienced SQL develepor.
 Explain SQL basics to a complete beginner and progressively increase difficulty with example queries.
 For each level, include: 1) A short explanation of the concept